Using embedding classes¶

 embedding.solve()

 There are no arguments.
-All solve()
+All solve() does is call

 - py: